 - All residential and commercial construction may return to full capacity, so long as employers continue to implement state and federal safety and health protocols

 Always remember to take the proper precautions to combat the risks related to COVID-19.
 As Pennsylvania begins to relax its work, congregate setting, and social distancing rules, it is also critical that residents stay informed.
-To learn more about the red, yellow, and green phases and what they mean both personally and professionally, you can visit the Governor’s website at: https://www.governor.pa.gov/process-to-reopen-pennsylvania/.
+Learn more about the red, yellow, and green phases and what they mean both personally and professionally.
 If you have a legal question or concern, please contact a representative at our firm online who can assist you now.

 Philadelphia Personal Injury Lawyers at Galfand Berger, LLP Representing Injured Victims Since 1947